Cross Country Wireless APRS Messenger program

 Tested on all versions of Windows from Windows 95 to Windows 7

-This latest version has more software receivers on GMSK-250 and MFSK-16.
+This latest version 3.29 has upgrades to reduce the amount of APRS-IS traffic when connected to the internet version and a bug fix.
+Version v3.28 has more software receivers on GMSK-250 and MFSK-16.
 It has a modified decoder routine to allow Mic-E APRS packets to be received over HF digimodes.

 This allows it to work with a new PSK-63 or MFSK-16 GPS tracker under development by Mike Berg, N0QBH.